Here is a list of some of the biggest misconceptions that the average trader believes about stock market.

 2. Day trading does not work.
 Day trading absolutely works.
 Though I would not recommend it for most traders, those with the time, the resources, and a high level of discipline do very well.

 3. You are using the proper time frame in your trading.
 This is a big one.
 Generally speaking, most people over trade.
 If you are having little success with your trading, stop holding stocks for only days or weeks at a time.
 Consider holding your stocks for several months, or years.
-Use weekly and monthly charts instead of hourly or daily ones.
+Use weekly and monthly charts instead of hourly or daily ones to identify the best stocks on the market..
 This saves considerably on commissions and gives your trends time to develop.
 Is it boring?
 You better believe it.
 Is it profitable?
 Absolutely.

 4. Rely on advice from others.
 If you find yourself looking to others for advice about your positions, then you should not be trading (unless your profitable system was designed specifically around advice from others).
 You are not confident in what you are doing.
 If you don’t know the probability of a trade working out, if you don’t know the percentages of trades that make you money, if you don’t know how much money those trades make you, if you don’t know the strengths and weaknesses of your system, if you don’t have a profitable entry or exit strategy, you should not be trading.
 Stop everything and develop a system.
 Then test if for free on a trading simulator.
 Don’t put your real money on a strategy that you are not confident in.